Lizynz/Signerator/README.md

-# Signerator
-Launching .ipa apps on Apple Silicon.
+## Signerator - launching .ipa apps on Apple Silicon.

-## Signing apps with certificates
+1. Import the certificate into Keychain Access
+2. Open Signerator - Settings and add the `.mobileprovision` file
+3. Wait for the signing process to complete

+#### Note: the interface is in Russian.